Upsilon production in p(d)A collisions at RHIC and the LHC: Acknowledgements

 \section{Acknowledgements}

-We are grateful to F.Arleo, R. Arnaldi, S.J.
+We are grateful to J. Albacete, F.Arleo, N. Armesto, R. Arnaldi, S.J.
 Brodsky, B.Z.
-Kopeliovich, M. Leitch and S. Peign\'e for useful discussions.
+Kopeliovich, M. Leitch, S. Peign\'e and C. Salgado, for useful discussions.
 This work is supported in part by Ministerios de Educacion y Ciencia of Spain and IN2P3 of France (AIC-D-2011-0740) and by the ReteQuarkonii Networking of the EU I3 Hadron Physics 2 program.
 N.M. thanks the F.R.S.-FNRS (Belgium) for financial support.